Synthetics Test Settings

 • Single-select version: In an Agent-to-Agent test, the target agent is set with the dialog that opens from a Choose Agent button.
 Radio buttons to the left of each available agent enable selection of a single agent.

-• Multi-select version: In most test types the agent(s) to test from are selected from the dialog that opens from a Choose Agent(s) button (if no agents are already chosen) or an Edit Agents button (if agents have previously been selected).
-Checkboxes to the left of each available agent enable selection of multiple agents.
-A checkbox above the list enables you to select or unselect all agents.
+• Multi-select version: In most test types, the agent(s) to test from are selected from the dialog that opens from a Choose Agent(s) button (if no agents are already chosen) or an Edit Agents button (if agents have previously been selected).
+Agents are selected with checkboxes, which operate only on agents that are shown based on current filter settings:

 The Select agents dialog is used to choose agents to test from.